Postdoctoral Fellows

 Dept. of Ag and Resource Economics

-Rebecca Wasserman-Olin is a first year PhD student in the Department of Agriculture and Resource Economics.
-She received her B.S. from the University of Wisconsin-Madison and completed her M.S. at Cornell University where she investigated consumer purchasing habits of local produce.
-In between her studies, she worked as a community organizer and economic researcher in Minnesota helping farmers assess the economic impact of incorporating conservation practices into their crop rotations.
-She also worked as a researcher at Cornell University supporting regional food systems in New York State.
-Throughout her career she has worked on vegetable farms ranging from 1 to 25 acres and she finds herself happiest in a pack shed.
-She looks forward to learning about agricultural systems in Colorado and supporting the great work of the Food Systems Institute.
+Rebecca Wasserman-Olin is a PhD student in the Department of Agriculture and Resource Economics.
+She received her B.S. from the University of Wisconsin-Madison and completed her M.S. at Cornell University, where she investigated consumer purchasing habits of local produce.
+Between her studies, she worked as a community organizer and economic researcher in Minnesota, helping farmers assess the economic impact of incorporating conservation practices into their crop rotations.
+She also worked as a researcher at Cornell University, supporting regional food systems in New York State.
+Throughout her career, she has worked on vegetable farms ranging from 1 to 25 acres, and she finds herself happiest in a pack shed.

 Annika Weber